 This is a great tool for granting access to live streams of key events to parents and stakeholders.

 There are many ways for administrators to control access to content.
 An example is via metadata tagging, many SVP users require content to have an age restriction field/filter to ensure that it is fit for purpose for their students.
 There is also the ability to restrict a user’s access to content via IP ranges, typically this enables organisations to restrict the viewing of specific content to local IP addresses.
 In an educational context for example, this would apply to restricting the access to TV and radio recordings to UK IP addresses to satisfy ERA licensing laws.

 “The ability to determine user rights through the easy to use schemas has been extremely important, it has allowed us to separate staff and students while allowing us to grant certain groups such as sixth form students enhanced rights over younger students."
 Stuart Davidson, Heworth Grange Comprehensive and Arts College

-User statistics enables you see general view counts and also who has viewed particular content.
-This is a great for tool for educators to see who is viewing their content and to manage the media archive.
-There are also more detailed viewing statistics for interactive content such as quizzes; these enable educators to see students’ viewing habits in much more detail.
+User statistics enable you see general video view counts and also who has viewed particular content.
+This is a great for tool for educators to see who is viewing and engaging with their content to enable them to manage their media accordingly.
+There are also in depth analytics for interactive content such as quizzes; these enable educators to see students’ viewing habits in much more detail.

 Overall system statistics enable administrators to easily manage the media archive by generating reports, graphs and CSV files.
 They can also track uploads, downloads, views and searches as well as monitor user activity and importantly the popularity of media items.
 There is also built in functionality to view the growth of your media library over time and monitor activity within certain areas such as categories.

 The Next Steps...

 Thinking about implementing Planet eStream in your organisation?
 Drop your details below and we’ll be in touch.